But we have no evidence that that can actually happen. Everything we observe shows there are limitations.

 That's not what the data says, it is an interpretation of the data most likely (or definately) inspired by the belief that it happened that way.
 There may be other ways of interpreting it that wouldn't even occur to the interpretor due to his evolutionary mindset.

-You ignore the fact that we have observed changes in species.
+fact that we have observed changes in species.
 We have even observed speciation events, where a new species arises from a pre-existing species.
-When an organism develops separately from its ancestor population for enough generations that, when re-introduced to the parent population, the two populations no longer breed and have distinctive characteristics, it's extremely difficult to interpret the data any other way.
+When an organism develops separately from its ancestor population for enough generations that, when re-introduced to the parent population, the two populations no longer breed and have distinctive characteristics, it's extremely difficult to interpret the data

 Some things don't look as likely to some people as they do to other people.